PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ### CDD (Customer Due Diligence)

 A process by which an identity is verified and approved to participate on Polymesh.
-CDD claims are required for most network actions.
+CDD claims are required for every Asset and Identoty related network actions.
 See [CDD](/identity/verification/).

 ### KYC (Know Your Customer)